Mixed-symmetry fields in de Sitter space: a group theoretical glance: Massive scalar field on (anti) de Sitter spacetime

+At this point, an important difference appears between AdS$_{d+1}$ and dS$_{d+1}$.
+In the former case, the exponent $\Delta$ is always real (as the term under the square root will always be positive), however in the latter case $\Delta$ can be complex.
+When the scalar field is ``very massive'', i.e., has $mR > d/2$, in de Sitter space the exponent $\Delta$ reads:

+As we will see later on, this corresponds to scalar fields in the ``principal series'' of UIRs of the de Sitter isometry group $\SO(1,d+1)$, whereas ``not-so-massive'' fields, i.e., those with a mass such that $0 \leqslant mR < d/2 \Leftrightarrow \tfrac{d}2 < \Delta_c < d$ will be identified with scalar fields of the ``complementary series'', where we introduced $\Delta_c = \left. \Delta \right|_{\dS}$.
+Plugging \eqref{mass_delta} in \eqref{reconstruction_ansatz} transforms it into a differential equation on $\varphi$:

-If we have $0\leqslant m\lds < d/2$, we can keep on our analysis in the same manner as in AdS$_{d+1}$, when performing the holographic reconstruction of a scalar fields (see e.g. \cite{Skenderis:2002wp, Bekaert:2013zya}).
-The next step is then to expand $\varphi$ in powers of $\rho$:
+From now on, we will restrict ourselves to $0\leqslant mR < d/2$, so that the exponent $\Delta$ is real in both dS and AdS.
+Following the analysis of e.g. \cite{Skenderis:2002wp, Bekaert:2013zya}, the next step is then to expand $\varphi$ in powers of $\rho$: